1992 Tasmanian state election

 The 1992 Tasmanian state election was held on 1 February 1992 in the Australian state of Tasmania to elect 35 members of the Tasmanian House of Assembly.
 The election used the Hare-Clark proportional representation system — seven members were elected from each of five electorates.
 The quota required for election was 12.5% in each division.

-The incumbent Labor Party minority government, headed by Michael Field hoped to secure a majority and second term.
-The Labor Party was headed by Michael Field.
-The Green independents were led by Bob Brown.
-The Liberal Party was led by Ray Groom.
+The incumbent Labor Party minority government of Premier Michael Field, supported by the Green Independents led by Bob Brown, was defeated The Liberal Party under Ray Groom, which formed a majority government with Groom as Premier.

-Prior to the election the Labor Party was in minority government, supported by five Green independents in a loose alliance referred to as the Labor-Green Accord.
-The Labor Party held 13 seats and the Greens 5 out of 35 a combined majority of 18.
-The Liberal Party held 17 of the 35 seats.